 The “next room” is a large open space with hardwood floors and very tough pieces of carpet he has, to this point, not chewed up.

 We also have a large crate for Rudy, and we have started crate training, but he’s highly resistant, almost to the point of panic.
 We feel he had a bad experience with this, so we may not press the issue.

-As I was cleaning it up, I was amused to see that Rudy, despite the mess he just made, elected to lay on the remains of the dog bed nonetheless and watch me with an “I didn’t do it” kind of look in the process.
+As I was cleaning it up, I was amused to see that Rudy, despite the mess he had just made, elected to lay on the remains of the dog bed nonetheless and watch me with an “I didn’t do it” kind of look on his cute mug.